-Directed and co-written by Flemish filmmaker Tim Mielants in his directorial feature debut—he previously worked on several internationally acclaimed TV series, including directing the third season of the crime drama series “Peaky Blinders” (2016)—he based his story on his own experienes as a child when he spent a summer holiday with his parents at a nudist camp in the French Pyrenees during the mid-1980s.
-“The strange atmosphere, the characters I saw there, the bizzare situations, they stayed with me ever since,” he told me during an interview in Antwerp last month.
-He also found out that the campsite was managed by a mother and her son—the mother was blind and didn’t even know that everybody was walking around naked.
+Directed and co-written by Flemish filmmaker Tim Mielants in his directorial feature debut—he previously worked on several internationally-acclaimed TV series, including directing the third season of the crime drama series “Peaky Blinders” (2016)—he based his story on his own experiences as a child when he spent a summer holiday with his parents at a nudist camp in the French Pyrenees during the mid-1980s.
+“The strange atmosphere, the characters I saw there, the bizarre situations, they stayed with me ever since,” he told me during an interview in Antwerp last month.
+He also found out that the campsite was managed by a mother and her son—the mother was blind, and she didn’t even realize that everybody was walking around naked.
 Consequently, the character of Patrick’s mother, played by Katelijne Damen, is blind as well.

-As Mr. Mielants was gradually developping his story and screenplay over the years, he wanted to include the five different stages of grief in the story of Patrick who’s trying to find his missing hammer: denial, anger, paranoia, depression and acceptance.
+As Mr. Mielants was gradually developing his story and screenplay over the years, he wanted to include the five different stages of grief in the story of Patrick, who’s trying to find his missing hammer: denial, anger, paranoia, depression, and acceptance.
 The hammer perfectly symbolizes the loss Patrick is coping with, since during this psychological transfer in the film, the missing hammer basically represents Patrick’s own father and becomes a metaphor for his father’s death.

-Kevin Janssens delivers an amazing tour-de-force performance as Patrick; the actor gained seventeen kilos over a seven week period, just to make sure he’d be the Patrick he had in mind.
-He could have turned the character of Patrick into a village idiot or a happy fool, but instead he chose to play his role gracefully, respectfully, and with dignity—adding a whole range of inner emotions and a substantial credibility to Patrick’s screen persona.
+Kevin Janssens delivers an amazing tour-de-force performance as Patrick; the actor gained seventeen kilos over a seven-week period, just to make sure he’d be the Patrick he had in mind.
+He could have turned the character of Patrick into a village idiot or a happy fool, but instead, he chose to play his role gracefully, respectfully, and with dignity—adding a whole range of inner emotions and substantial credibility to Patrick’s screen persona.
 A real class act.

-In the meantime Mr. Janssens, a forty-year-old celebrated screen star from the Low Countries, has emarked on an international career after he had starred in “D’Ardennen” (2015), appearing recently opposite Gérard Depardieu (“Les confins du monde,” 2018), Jean-Claude Van Damme (”Lukas,” 2018), and in “The Room” (2019) he co-starred with a former Bond girl, French-Ukranian actress Olga Kurylenko from “Quantom of Solace” (2008).
+In the meantime, Mr. Janssens, a forty-year-old celebrated screen star from the Low Countries, has embarked on an international career after he had starred in “D’Ardennen” (2015), appearing recently opposite Gérard Depardieu (“Les confins du monde,” 2018), Jean-Claude Van Damme (”Lukas,” 2018), and in “The Room” (2019), he co-starred with a former Bond girl, French-Ukranian actress Olga Kurylenko from “Quantom of Solace” (2008).